chanryu/rusche/README.md

 ## Overview

-Rusche is a library that enables you to write an interpreter for a Scheme-like language in Rust.
-It allows you to embed a Scheme interpreter into your Rust applications, enabling the use of Scheme as a scripting language within your Rust projects, or to create standalone Scheme interpreters.
+Rusche is a library for writing an interpreter for a Scheme-like language in Rust.
+It lets you embed a Scheme interpreter into your Rust applications, allowing you to use Scheme as a scripting language or to create standalone Scheme interpreters.

 ## Features

+- Minimalistic library with no rumtime dependency
+- Garbage collection
+- Tail-call optimization
+- Interoperability with hosting Rust application via `Foreign` data type.

 ## Installation